Interpretation of the Five Dimensional Quantum Propagation of a Spinless Massless Particle: Quantum Mechanics

 As a result of this noncylindrical transformation, the new mechanical action ${D'}_{\pm}^{21}=\Delta y^5$ relates to the old mechanical action $D_{\pm}^{21}=\Delta x^5$ as

 Thus, the actions of the gauge transformation of $A_\rho$, of the local $U(1)$ transformation, and of the noncylindrical change of coordinates \eqref{eq:noncyl} on $K_\pm$ are equivalent.

 In general, $D_{\pm}^{21}$ is not gauge invariant, but can be made gauge invariant if the 5D events 1 and 2 have the same 4D projection (i.e., if $1^4= 2^4$).
-In particular, $D_{\pm}^{21}$ is gauge invariant if its integration path is a quantum event.
-Thus, the canonical sum over quantum events is gauge invariant, and can be written as \cite{fn}
+In particular, $D_{\pm}^{21}$ is gauge invariant if its integration path is a quantum loop.
+Thus, the canonical sum over quantum loops is gauge invariant, and can be written as \cite{fn}

 or using \eqref{eq:qdist},

 where * is symbol for complex conjugation.
 The quantum kernel (or the propagator) $K_{\pm}(\lambda^{-1},1^4,1^4)$ from one point of the 4D space-time to itself is normalizable to 1.
 Equation \eqref{eq:core} represents a formula for the quantum probability, and stands at the very core of Quantum Mechanics.
 It can be further generalized for wavefunctions.
 The generalization is rather straightforward, and we will not present it here.
 See Feynman \cite{Feyn48,Feyn65} for a discussion on how to construct mathematical formulae holding for wavefunctions when formulae for the quantum kernel are provided.\\